Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star: Observations

 \subsection{WASP-South}

-Though the transit depth of TOI-1221.01 is far too shallow to be detectable, the Wide Angle Search for Planets telescope (WASP; \citet{WASP_paper}) has archival data on this target that are useful to assess stellar activity and rotational modulation.
+Though the transit depth of TOI-1221.01 is too shallow to be detectable by this instrument, the Wide Angle Search for Planets telescope (WASP; \citet{WASP_paper}) has archival data on this target that are useful to assess stellar activity and rotational modulation.
 The archive contains 23,000 photometric data points on TOI-1221 spanning 4 observing seasons (2008/09, 2009/10, 2010/11 and 2011/12).
 Typical cadence was 15 mins with individual exposures of 30 sec and a precision of about 6 mmag.